[bouldercouncilhotline] Hotline: Update on statewide transportation financing discussions

 Again, we and all the other local governments will be asked to weigh in on this proposal over the summer.
 Please let me know if you have comments, concerns, suggestions, etc. There is still time to modify the working proposal, although

 we may not find consensus on some of our requests.
-It is far too early to tell if the many groups involved in this effort will, in the end, agree to move forward with a specific ballot issue, what it’s exact form will be and, of course, whether the voters
+It is far too early to tell if the many groups involved in this effort will, in the end, agree to move forward with a specific ballot issue, what its exact form will be and, of course, whether the voters

 in 2014 would pass it regardless.